Johnny Depp, Penelope Cruz, & ‘Orient Express’ Cast Attend World Premiere in London!

 Murder on the Orient Express, which Kenneth directed in addition to starring in, will be released in theaters on November 10.

-FYI: Penelope is wearing Jimmy Choo shoes.
+FYI: Penelope is wearing a Temperley London dress, Jimmy Choo shoes, and Swarovski jewelry.
 Daisy is wearing a custom Vivienne Westwood Couture dress.
 Michelle is wearing a Prada gown.
 Leslie is wearing a Prada suit.

 45+ pictures inside of the cast of Murder on the Orient Express…